Victoria’s Secret Model Winnie Harlow Stuns In A Tiny Blue Bikini

-Winnie Harlow was turning up the heat in Miami this weekend as she hit the beach in a seriously hot neon blue bikini.
+Winnie Harlow turned up the heat in Miami this weekend as she hit the beach in a seriously hot neon blue bikini.
 In candid new photos shared by The Daily Mail, the model – who first shot to fame after appearing on Season 21 on America’s Next Top Model – showed off her seriously toned body as she hit the sand and waded into the water in the Sunshine State on May 12.

 The stunning snaps showed Winnie making her way into the water at Miami Beach as she rocked the fun two-piece bikini, which featured a skimpy triangle-style top and a pair of equally skimpy bottoms.